nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Examples:
 *  `filter c/SDLC` filters and lists all flashcards belonging to the SDLC category.
-*  `filter t/examinable t/study` filters and lists all flashcards that have both “examinable” and “study”.
+*  `filter t/examinable t/study` filters and lists all flashcards that have both an “examinable” tag and a “study” tag.
 *  `filter r/3 f/yes` filters and lists all favourited flashcards that have a rating of 3.

 **Steps for filtering for a flashcard based on category and tag**: